Michael Perry (author): Biography

-After childhood on a small Midwestern dairy farm, Perry put himself through nursing school while working on a ranch in Wyoming, and subsequently worked as a nurse and an emergency medical technician.
+After spending his childhood on a small Midwestern dairy farm, Perry put himself through nursing school while working on a ranch in Wyoming, and subsequently worked as a nurse and an emergency medical technician.
 He lives with his wife and two daughters in rural Wisconsin; in addition to writing, Perry maintains a farm, raising chickens and formerly pigs.
 Perry hosts the nationally syndicated Tent Show Radio, performs as a humorist, and tours with his band, the Long Beds.
 His memoirs include Population 485, Truck: A Love Story, Coop, and Visiting Tom.
 His book exploring the work of the French philosopher and essayist Michel de Montaigne, Montaigne in Barn Boots, was published in 2017.
 He had developed an interest in Montaigne's work while recuperating from a kidney stone, when he did research into his condition and saw references to Montaigne, who also suffered from that malady.

 Perry’s essays and nonfiction have appeared in The New York Times Magazine, Esquire, Backpacker, Outside and Runner’s World.
 He has collaborated with the musician Justin Vernon on several projects and composed the liner notes for the Vernon-produced The Blind Boys of Alabama album I'll Find a Way.

+Perry has been the subject of three PBS Wisconsin specials: Michael Perry: How Ya Doin (2019), Michael Perry: Where I Come From (2019), and Michael Perry: On the Road (2023).

 Perry was educated at the University of Wisconsin–Eau Claire.